Architectural Philosophy · Authority · Execution · Correction

 Pillar IV — Independent Validation

-Validation must rely on signals or proofs the executing system cannot fabricate or tamper with.
+Validation must rely on signals or proofs the executing system cannot fabricate, suppress, or alter.
 A system validating itself is marking its own homework.

-Governance exists only when certain actions are structurally impossible.
-Policies, warnings, or “should not” constraints do not constitute enforcement.
+Governance exists only when prohibited actions are structurally impossible.
+Policies, warnings, recommendations, or “should not” constraints do not constitute enforcement.

 Structural Principle